awslabs/kubeflow-manifests/website/content/en/docs/deployment/notebook-culling-configuration.md

 +++
-title = "Configure Culling for Notebooks" description = "Configure Notebook Culling Feature" weight = 70
+title = "Configure Culling for Notebooks" description = "Instruction to configure Notebook Culling Feature" weight = 70
 +++

-### (Optional)
-You can expose the timestamp of the last-activity of a Notebook instance and enable culling mechanism with that information.
-The notebook instance will be "culled" if it has been idled for the specified period of time.
-The design doc of the feature can be found in [here](https://github.com/kubeflow/kubeflow/blob/master/components/proposals/20220121-jupyter-notebook-idleness.md)
+ The culling feature allows you to stop a Notebook Server based on its **Last Activity**.
+The Notebook Controller updates the respective `notebooks.kubeflow.org/last-activity` annotation of each Notebook resource according to the execution state of the kernels.
+When this feature is enabled, the notebook instances will be "culled" (scaled to zero) if none of the kernels are performing computations for a specified period of time (`CULL_IDLE_TIME`).
+More information about this feature can be found in the [Jupyter notebook idleness proposal](https://github.com/kubeflow/kubeflow/blob/master/components/proposals/20220121-jupyter-notebook-idleness.md).

-1. Export these values for [culling parameters](https://github.com/kubeflow/kubeflow/blob/master/components/proposals/20220121-jupyter-notebook-idleness.md#api-changes):
+1. Export the following values values to configure the [culling policy parameters](https://github.com/kubeflow/kubeflow/blob/master/components/proposals/20220121-jupyter-notebook-idleness.md#api-changes):
     ```bash
-    export ENABLE_CULLING="whether to enable culling feature (true/false)"
+    # whether to enable culling feature (true/false).ENABLE_CULLING must be set to “true” for this feature to take work
+    export ENABLE_CULLING=<>
-    export CULL_IDLE_TIMEOUT="specified idleness time (minutes) that notebook instance to be culled since last activity"
+    # specified idleness time (minutes) that notebook instance to be culled since last activity
+    export CULL_IDLE_TIMEOUT=<>
-    export IDLENESS_CHECK_PERIOD="controller will update each notebook's LAST_ACTIVITY_ANNOTATION every IDLENESS_CHECK_PERIOD (minutes)"
+    # controller will update each notebook's LAST_ACTIVITY_ANNOTATION every IDLENESS_CHECK_PERIOD (minutes)
+    export IDLENESS_CHECK_PERIOD=<>
     ```

 1. The following commands will inject those values in a configuration file for setting up Notebook culling: